 2.1 Pilot microalgae treatment plant

-This study was carried out between January and July 2024, totalling 198 days of operation, developed through the Microalgae 4.0 project ((HORIZON-MSCA-2021-PF-01).
+This study was carried out between January and July 2024, totalling 198 days of operation.
+It was developed through the Microalgae 4.0 project ((HORIZON-MSCA-2021-PF-01).
 The pilot plant operated in a real environment in a municipal wastewater treatment plant (WWTP) in Jesi, in central Italy.
 The microalgae reactor was fed with primary effluent from the WWTP.
 The primary effluent was transferred once or twice a week to a 1000 L tank (TK) and the microalgae reactor was fed by a peristaltic pump.
 The flow scheme of the pilot unit is shown in Figure 1.

 Figure 1 – Flow scheme of the microalgae-based pilot treatment system

 The pilot project parameters are: a) total reactor volume: 125 L; b) reactor depth: 10 cm; c) length/width ratio: 5; d) hydraulic retention time (HRT) range: 2-5 d, corresponding to treatment flows of 25-63 L/d.
-The type of microalgae used in the project was green (Figure 2).
+Green microalgae was used in the project (Figure 2).

 Figure 2 – Microalgae cultivation pilot reactor